FREE SHIPPING U.S. >= $10 FREE SHIPPING ON ALL U.S. ORDERS OF $10 OR MORE

 What materials can I use to block/shield magnetic fields?

-• Other Metals: Other metals, such as brass, copper and aluminum can also be used to block or shield against magnetic fields, but they are not as effective as iron, steel, or mu-metal.
+While steel is a common choice, other metals, such as brass, copper and aluminum can also be used to block or shield against magnetic fields, but they are not as effective as iron or steel.

-It is also possible to reduce the strength of a magnetic field by increasing the distance between the magnet and the object you want to protect.
-The strength of a magnetic field decreases with distance, so increasing the distance between the magnet and the object will reduce the strength of the field.
+It is also possible to reduce the strength of a magnetic field by increasing the distance between the magnet or source of the magnetic field and the object you want to protect.
+The strength of a magnetic field decreases with distance, so increasing the distance between the magnetic field and the object will reduce the strength.

 Related Articles